nicholasio/wp-central-posts-network/README.md

 ```

 #### Displaying posts on the main site ####
-To display posts on the main site you need to call a function named `wpcpn_show_posts_section` and pass the correct parameters:
+To display posts on the main site you need to call a function named `wpcpn_show_posts_section` and pass the correct parameters, you should use this function on the theme used in the main site.
+If you have two sites with the same same theme, you can check if the current site is the main site, or you can create a child theme and use it only on the main site.
 ```php
 if ( function_exists('wpcpn_show_posts_section')) {
       wpcpn_show_posts_section(